 To be considered for the Phi Beta Kappa National Honor Society, students must not only meet the criteria laid out below, but the student’s transcript must be complete without M or I grades, must be known by the JHU community to be ethical and without a disciplinary history.
 Students who are selected will be notified in late-March/early-April.

 - Eligible students shall be candidates for a bachelor’s degree from the Krieger School of Arts and Sciences or whose primary major in the Whiting School of Engineering is Applied Mathematics and Statistics.
-The Alpha Chapter of Maryland at Johns Hopkins University considers (1) junior level students who have completed five semesters at Hopkins with a minimum of 48 graded credits and (2) senior level students who have signified their intent to graduate by completing the Application to Graduate and be listed on the official graduation list and have met the minimum of 48 graded credits residency requirement.
+The Alpha Chapter of Maryland at Johns Hopkins University considers graduating students who have signified their intent to graduate by completing the Application to Graduate and be listed on the official graduation list and have met the minimum of 42 graded credits residency requirement.

 - They shall be majoring in an area of the liberal arts or sciences.

 - They shall include not less than 90 semester hours (or the equivalent) of liberal work among the 120 hours required for the degree, exclusive of required courses in physical education and any military science.

 - They have demonstrated a knowledge of a second or non-native language by either successfully completing the intermediate college level coursework in a second, or non-native, language, or its equivalent, or by having the placement exam results indicating a waiver beyond the level of intermediate noted on their JHU transcript by the director of the foreign language program.

 - Classical languages such as Latin or Ancient Greek may fulfill this requirement

 - Students whose native language is not English must document their native language proficiency on their transcript in order to use English as their non-native language.
 For example, a Chinese student whose native language is Chinese needs to have their Chinese language proficiency documented on their transcript.